tandero/tandero.github.io/content/about.md

 Not that it's anyone's business, but here are a few things about me.
 I adore decadence.

-* I love dark chocolate, more than 85% and ideally 100%.
+* I love dark chocolate (over 85%).
 [Chocosol](https://chocosoltraders.com/collections/shop-now/products/100-gratitude-csbar) is my daily go-to.
 [Sirene](https://sirenechocolate.com/products/100) is a delight.
 * I eat ethically sourced meat.
 [Sanagain's Meat Locker](http://www.sanagansmeatlocker.com/) is my butcher of choice.
 * I wear clothing made from natural fibres like cotton, wool, bamboo, or cashmere.
 I find they breathe better.
 [Merino wool socks](https://www.greatsox.com/collections/merino) in cold Canadian winters included.
 I like [United Dry Stock Goods](https://unitedstockdrygoods.com/) for apparel.
 * I order my shoes from [Carmina](https://www.carminashoemaker.com/men-shoes).
 I've got a great pair of boots from [Dayton](https://www.daytonboots.com/collections/men/products/service-boot).
 * I get custom gloves made by [Chester Jeffries](https://www.chesterjefferies.co.uk/mens-leather-gloves/).
-My four pairs have served me well.
+My five pairs have served me well.
 * I cut with beautiful knives from [hacher&krain](http://www.hacherandkrain.com/).
-My choice are the K-Sabatier Authentique 1834 Ltd.
+My choice are the [K-Sabatier Authentique 1834 Ltd.](https://hacherandkrain.com/product-category/philippe-sabatier/1834-collection/)
 * I [don't use social media](https://www.youtube.com/watch?v=PMotykw0SIk&t=21m22s) (Facebook, Twitter, Instagram, etc.).
 I use [DuckDuckGo](https://duckduckgo.com/) instead of Google.
-I use [NordVPN](https://nordvpn.com/).
+I use [ProtonVPN](https://protonvpn.com/).

 ### This Website

 This site is powered by Hugo [Minimal](https://themes.gohugo.io/minimal/) theme and made in R using the package [`blogdown`](https://bookdown.org/yihui/blogdown/).
 It is hosted and deployed with [Netlify](https://www.netlify.com/) and the domain was purchased through [GoDaddy](https://ca.godaddy.com/).

-This website was inspired by [Derek Sivers](https://sivers.org/)' website and the code was based on [Hause Lin](https://hauselin.com)'s website.
+This website design was inspired by [Derek Sivers](https://sivers.org/)' website and the code was based on a previous version of [Hause Lin](https://hauselin.com)'s website.
 Hause is a friend and colleague of mine who does great work and I personally recommend his [`hausekeep`](https://hauselin.github.io/hausekeep/) package of tools.